eBay and Facebook unveil e-commerce partnership

 Weaving Facebook features into e-commerce products has the potential to make online shopping a more personalized experience, by displaying people's thoughts about products on the virtual store shelves.

-Speaking at the conference, Mitic said Facebook's Open Graph would be integrated into applications developed with eBay services such as Magento, a service for building online storefronts, and GSI, which handles order fulfilment.
+Speaking at the conference, Mitic said Facebook's Open Graph would be integrated into applications developed with eBay services such as Magento, a service for building online storefronts, and GSI, which handles order fulfillment.

-Some analysts and e-commerce experts had expected a deeper partnership, possibly focussing on PayPal, eBay's electronic payment system.
+Some analysts and e-commerce experts had expected a deeper partnership, possibly focusing on PayPal, eBay's electronic payment system.

 Mitic's announcement was met with little applause from the 3,000 strong crowd in the conference hall.